 I was one of a small number of people to speak up against false reviews.
 The reasons I included were:

-- Search engines and social media platforms can penalise you for trying to beat the system.
-I have written a post on this topic – it forms part of what is known as “black hat tactics”.
+• Search engines and social media platforms can penalise you for trying to beat the system (forms part of what is called black-hat tactics).

-- False reviews go against best practice.
+• False reviews go against best practice.
 You may want reviews but as the old saying goes “Rome wasn’t built in a day.”
-Do the hard work and earn reviews.
-In the long term, your business will benefit from the trust you’re building.